RobG66/Gamelist-Manager/README.md

 - Run remote SSH commands on your Batocera host
 - Securely save all your credentials using Windows Credential Manager
 - Quick drive mapping assistance
-- Open images in a default editor
+- Open images in a default editor (coming)
-- Create M3U files from selected items
+- Create M3U files from selected items (coming)
 - Export gamelist data to csv
 - Create a terminal session to your Batocera host (openSSH)
 - Save your cleaned up gamelist!